Second Revolution (Bangladesh)

-Second Revolution (দ্বিতীয় বিপ্লব) was a political hypothesis presented by the "founding father" of Bangladesh, Sheikh Mujibur Rahman.
+Second Revolution (দ্বিতীয় বিপ্লব) was a political hypothesis presented by then President Sheikh Mujibur Rahman.
 The hypothesis included a series of reforms in the three pillars of a state: administrative, judiciary and legislative systems.
-The reforms were enacted through the fourth amendment of the constitution of Bangladesh.
+The reforms were enacted through the fourth amendment to the constitution of Bangladesh.
 BaKSAL was formed as the decision making council to carry out the revolution.
 The 'revolution', as it was called by the Awami League leadership, ended with the assassination of Sheikh Mujibur Rahman during the 15 August 1975 Bangladesh coup d'état.

 History

 Background

 With the emergence of Bangladesh as an independent nation in 1971, Bangladesh became a people's republic which enabled both democracy and socialism as state policies, with Bengali nationalism and secularism.
-And within one year of independence Bangladesh got its constitution.

 Bangladesh introduced a parliamentary democracy as the legislative system with 300 constituencies, where every member of parliaments needed to be elected by direct vote by qualified voters.
-And in the 1973 general election, the Awami League emerged as the single largest party of the country to govern the nation winning 293 seats out of 300.
+In the 1973 general election, the Awami League emerged as the single largest party of the country to govern the nation, winning 293 seats out of 300.

 Amid political success, Bangladesh was facing difficulties with the condition of its economy after independence.
 In the 1974–75 fiscal year, after three years of independence, Bangladesh hardly registered a 2% growth in Gross Domestic Product (GDP) while the population grew by 3%, embarrassing statistics for a government.
 Almost all private ventures were nationalised according to the state policy and private entrepreneurship was discouraged.
 Though Bangladesh was seemingly advocating socialist ideologies, one of the prime priorities- the land reforms- seemed a far cry.

 The slower progress in economy, dysfunctional production system, smuggling of goods through the border and syndication among the traders who had been enjoying substantial support, including licenses from the ruling Awami League, since independence led the country to a famine in 1974 that claimed at least 1.5 million lives.
 Estimates from some notable economists, including Dr. Amartya Sen however, suggest the death toll was much higher.
 A sudden flood in the same year made the situation much worse leaving hundreds to die of starvation.